-1) They don’t “diet”, but they do have a diet.
+1) They don’t diet, but they do have a diet.

 While it’s common to convince yourself that you can be “done with this diet” once you reach your goal weight, that outlook is a recipe for a lifetime of yo-yo dieting.
 Instead, find an eating style that you like with foods you love, and remove the “end date” mentality.
-If you’re miserable, you MUST find a new way of healthy eating that works for YOU!
+If you’re miserable, you must find a new way of healthy eating that works for you.

 2) They count calories

 I know, most of them won’t admit it, or maybe even don’t realize they’re doing it.
-But nearly all fit/healthy people are very good at portion control — and even know roughly how many calories they’re consuming at each meal, and each day.
+But nearly all fit/healthy people are very good at portion control—and even know roughly how many calories they’re consuming at each meal and each day.

-Because they don’t vary their food and meal choices often, they stay within their comfortable calorie limit without really trying — but trust me, they’re aware of their overall caloric intake, at least at a general level.
+Because they don’t vary their food and meal choices often, they stay within their comfortable calorie limit without really trying—but trust me, they’re aware of their overall caloric intake, at least at a general level.

 3) They exercise.

-While the “E” word may seem like a deal killer for many, the reality is that nearly all fit / healthy people do it on a regular basis.
+While the “E” word may seem like a deal killer for many, the reality is that nearly all fit/healthy people do it on a regular basis.
 Not because it helps them control their weight, but because it’s the key to overall health.
 And not just physical health.
 People who exercise are much more likely to be happy, more creative, more in control of their lives, less stressed, and enjoy life more.
 In fact, some studies even suggest that people who exercise on a regular basis make more money than people who don’t.

 Exercise is a terrible strategy for “weight management” (because it rarely leads directly to weight loss).
-But fit / healthy people tend to do it for all of the other reasons.
-Most fit / healthy people will set aside 30 to 60 minutes a day, 3 to 6 days a week, where they can get their heart-rate significantly higher than normal.
+But fit/healthy people tend to do it for all of the other reasons.
+Most fit/healthy people will set aside 30 to 60 minutes a day, 3 to 6 days a week, where they can get their heart-rate significantly higher than normal.

-And you don’t have to hate it.
+You don’t have to hate it.
 Find something you love to do that gets your heart-rate up and DO IT!

-4) They do intermittent fasting
+4) They use intermittent fasting to their advantage

 You know how your fat friends are always telling you that breakfast is the most important meal of the day?
 Or that you need breakfast to get your metabolism moving?
 Or that you should be eating lots of small meals throughout the day?
 Yeah, it turns out there’s very little research to back that up.
 (Most of the studies that have been done which show breakfast to be even remotely helpful have all be done by the breakfast-food industry).

-In fact, MOST fit and healthy people all have TWO very important things in common: They skip breakfast, and they stop eating when it gets late.
+In fact, most fit and healthy people all have two very important things in common: They skip breakfast, and they stop eating when it gets late.
 This allows them to eat bigger meals during the day, promotes the production of hormones that control weight and burn fat, and boosts their metabolism.